 What is IR35?

-IR35 (off-payroll working) is being implemented to prevent limited company contractors from avoiding tax when they are really employees.
+IR35 (off-payroll working) is being implemented to prevent limited company contractors from avoiding tax when they are really private sector employees.
 For example, if a sole trader operates as a limited company, but is treated as a normal employee, they are deemed to be ‘inside IR35’ and will be required to make additional tax and national insurance contributions.
 This is also known as a ‘disguised employee‘.

 Taking different measures to avoid an IR35 investigation is essential for all contractors.
 So here are 10 tips that you can follow so that IR35 won’t apply to you.

 Avoid late tax returns: Submitting your tax return late, or making errors on the return, will draw attention to yourself from HMRC and could make them suspicious of you making other mistakes.

 Hire an accountant: Hiring an accountant to sort your tax paperwork can significantly reduce your chances of being investigated by HMRC.

 You should start a contract role with the understanding that the role has been created for a contractor.